 Undoubtedly, internal recruitment teams bring certain benefits.
 Suppliers become more motivated as they receive greater levels of communication.
 Candidates experience a greater level of focus.
 There may also be investment in a recruitment system, although invariably this will be an applicant tracking system bolted on to the existing HRIS.
 Cookie cutter roles begin to be filled directly, making a dent in the agency spend.
 Over time, the business will see the difference between a HR generalist and a recruitment business partner.
 But what if none of this happens?
 Your recruitment strategy is running to stand still and the journey becomes longer.

-RPO reduces time to hire and cost.
-It brings new quantitative and qualitative metrics into the fold.
+RPO builds and establishes a talent pipeline full of candidates of various skillsets and is essential to creating a proactive hiring strategy, resulting in reduced cost and better time-to-hire results.
+It also brings new quantitative and qualitative metrics into the fold.
 And where most internal marketing resource focuses on the consumer brand, RPO prioritises your employer brand to enhance the candidate experience.

 In essence, RPO drives your recruitment infrastructure forward at a reduced cost, in less time, with less disruption and less resource.